 - 1 "Weighted average common share" is calculated based on the average daily number of shares of common stock outstanding during the period and "per common share" refers to per share of the Company's common stock. - 2 Return on our common equity reflects the Company's cumulative monthly performance net of applicable expenses and fees measured against beginning capital adjusted for any common equity issued during the period. - 3 An investment company trades at a premium when the market price at which its shares trade is more than its net asset value per share.
-Alternatively, an investment company trades at a discount when the market price at which its shares trade is less than its net asset value per share. - 4 The actual components of the Company's distributions for U.S. tax reporting purposes can only be finally determined as of the end of each fiscal year of the Company and are thereafter reported on Form 1099-DIV. - 5 The CSLLI tracks the investable universe of the US dollar-denominated leveraged loan market.
-The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index. - 6 The Merrill Lynch US High Yield Master II Index tracks the performance of US dollar-denominated below investment grade corporate debt publicly issued in the US domestic market. - 7 JPMorgan Chase & Co.
-North American Credit Research JPM High Yield and Leveraged Loan Research (cumulative 2021 reports). - 8 "Par-weighted default rate" represents the rate of obligors who fail to remain current on their loans based on the par amount. - 9 Calculated in the aggregate with its affiliate Eagle Point Credit Management LLC.
+Alternatively, an investment company trades at a discount when the market price at which its shares trade is less than its net asset value per share. - 4 To date, a portion of common stock distributions has been estimated to be a return of capital as noted under the Tax Information section on the Company's website.
+The actual components of the Company's distributions for U.S. tax reporting purposes can only be finally determined as of the end of each fiscal year of the Company and are thereafter reported on Form 1099-DIV. - 5 The CSLLI tracks the investable universe of the US dollar-denominated leveraged loan market.
+The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index. - 6 JPMorgan Chase & Co.
+North American Credit Research JPM High Yield and Leveraged Loan Research (cumulative 2022 reports). - 7 "Par-weighted default rate" represents the rate of obligors who fail to remain current on their loans based on the par amount. - 8 Calculated in the aggregate with its affiliate Eagle Point Credit Management LLC.